minstrel/Chat-in-a-box/README.md

 3. Run it with:

-        'docker run -d --name most_awesome_chat_ever -p 3000:3000 myrepo/myappname:version'
+        'docker run -d --name most\_awesome\_chat\_ever -p 3000:3000 myrepo/myappname:version'

 4. Navigate to myserver:3000/posts and waste time with your coworkers.

 ## Random notes

-*   I'm not sure if this is even a thing, but if you're running the application under a subfolder, IE myserver:3000/somefolder/posts, you'll want to adjust the value of var post_socket in /app/assets/javascripts/post.js to reflect this, as right now it points to hostname + '/websocket'.
+*   I'm not sure if this is even a thing, but if you're running the application under a subfolder, IE myserver:3000/somefolder/posts, you'll want to adjust the value of var post\_socket in /app/assets/javascripts/post.js to reflect this, as right now it points to hostname + '/websocket'.

-*   If you want to scrub the database/image uploads each day, you can either start a new container in the morning, or run the daily_clean.sh script via cron / systemd / robot chipmunks on your host:
+*   If you want to scrub the database/image uploads each day, you can either start a new container in the morning, or run the daily\_clean.sh script via cron / systemd / robot chipmunks on your host:

-        docker exec containername /bin/bash -c '/usr/src/app/daily_clean.sh'
+        docker exec containername /bin/bash -c '/usr/src/app/daily\_clean.sh'

 ## Screenshot(s)
 ![Screenshot](chat-screenshot.PNG)

-I'll write in something soon so "said" disappears if you don't type a name in.